netmet1/constellation-node-automation/README.md

 >**NOTE**: The username of the box will be either `root` or whatever username you setup on the Node.
 This was done when you set yourself up to join the constellation network.
 These instructions will use a user called `nodeuser`.

-Create a dedicated directory for your automation script.
+Create a dedicated directory for your automation program.

 If you decide to do a `git clone`, you may **not** want or need to create the `automation` folder, as git will create a new directory `constellation-node-automation` which would suffice.